xwu/xwu-swift-numerics/numeric-protocols.md

 write implementations subsequently made extraneous by default implementations).
 However, the advantages of this approach outweigh the disadvantages.
 First, it provides a logical sequence by which more advanced functionality is implemented using less advanced building blocks.
-Second, it helps to avoid creating unintentional infinite recursion either among your own concrete implementations or as a result of relying on the standard library's default implementations (see below).
+Second, it helps to avoid unintentional infinite recursion either among your own concrete implementations or as a result of relying on the standard library's default implementations (see below).

-Sometimes, a protocol has a nongeneric requirement such as `init(_: Int)` and a generic requirement such as `init<T: Numeric>(_: T)`, and a default implementation of the generic initializer calls the nongeneric initializer.
-To the compiler, that default implementation satisfies _both_ the nongeneric and the generic requirements because `Int` conforms to `Numeric`.
-Therefore, no "fix-it" will be shown to alert you that there is a missing implementation of the nongeneric requirement, and the default implementation of the generic requirement becomes an infinitely recursive one.
-You will only know about such requirements by reading the documentation for each protocol.
+Sometimes, the standard library will provide a default implementation for a generic requirement such as `f<T: Numeric>(_: T)` by making use of a corresponding nongeneric requirement such as `f(_: Int)`.
+To the compiler, that default implementation satisfies _both_ the generic requirement _and_ the nongeneric requirement because `Int` conforms to `Numeric`.
+Therefore, no "fix-it" will be shown to alert the user that there is a missing implementation for the nongeneric requirement.
+Instead, the default implementation for the generic requirement becomes an infinitely recursive one.
+You will need to consult the documentation to find out about such requirements.

 Many APIs guaranteed by Swift's numeric protocols have particular semantic requirements described in detail in the accompanying documentation; they may not be captured entirely by the spelling of those APIs and cannot be enforced by the compiler.
-However, generic algorithms will require conforming types to adhere to the documented semantics for their own correctness.
-Again, you will only know about such requirements by reading the documentation for each protocol.
+However, generic algorithms will require conforming types to adhere to the required semantics for their own correctness.
+Again, you will only know about such requirements by reading the documentation.

 The [`DoubleWidth` prototype][ref 24-1] found in the Swift code repository demonstrates how a type can be conformed to numeric protocols according to